joaoroberto50/ResuMaker/README.md

 ```
 python main [options] <filename> numm <outfile>
 ```
 [options]    - type of file you will open

-<filename> - name of file to do a summary
+'<filename>' - name of file to do a summary

 numm         - number of sentences you want in the summary

-<outfile>  - name of a txt file to save the generated summary
+'<outfile>'  - name of a txt file to save the generated summary

 Use the Help guide
 ```